Yandaran, Queensland: Education

 Yandaran State School is a government primary (Prep-6) school for boys and girls at School Lane (24.7243°S 152.1121°E).
 In 2016, the school had an enrolment of 25 students with 3 teachers (2 full-time equivalent) and 5 non-teaching staff (2 full-time equivalent).
 In 2018, the school had an enrolment of 23 students with 3 teachers (2 full-time equivalent) and 10 non-teaching staff (3 full-time equivalent).

+There are no secondary schools in Yandaran.
+The nearest government secondary schools are Rosedale State School (to Year 12) in Rosedale to the west and Bundaberg North State High School (to Year 12) in Bundaberg North to the south-east.

 Community groups

 The Yandaran branch of the Queensland Country Women's Association meets at the QCWA Hall at 21 Main Street.